przemek1990/neo4j/README.md

-Sample project that accessing Data from Neo4j using Spring Data
+Sample project that show how to access data from Neo4j using Spring Data

 *Build an executable JAR*